moh-nur/hydrawise_controller_refreshweather/README.md

 # hydrawise_controller_refreshweather
 Python script to set and unset your weather station for the Hydrawise irrigation controller.

-This functionality is needed for free users so that the controller can retrieve updated observations which is no done automatically in the free tier.
+This functionality is needed for free users so that the controller can retrieve updated observations which is not done automatically in the free tier.

 ### How to use
 Set the below environment variables and run the script using crontab or a github action.
 If using a github action ensure you set the environments using githubs secrets.